Family that took in Nikolas Cruz said he showed no warning signs

 "The Nik we knew was not the monster he turned out to be," James Snead, whose son befriended Cruz, told NBC News.

-Cruz, 19, is charged with the premeditated of murder 17 people at Marjory Stoneman Douglas High School, later confessing to police that he was the gunman in the shooting, according to a Broward Sheriff's Office affidavit.
+Cruz, 19, is charged with the premeditated of murder 17 people at Marjory Stoneman Douglas High School, which reopens next week.
+He confessed to police that he was the gunman in the shooting, according to a Broward Sheriff's Office affidavit.

 Just three months earlier, Cruz moved in with the Sneads after his mother, Lynda Cruz, died of pneumonia.
 They said he was depressed after losing his mother, but no red flags ever went off about his behavior.